Appearance

 | Reset view | Click the reset/home button in toolbar |

-Step 4: Apply a Filter
+Step 4: Apply a Subset

 Narrow down your data to specific populations: